 - their full elective office title (Cal.
 Elec.
 Code §13107(a)(1)), or - the unmodified word "Incumbent" if the candidate is filing for the same office they currently hold (Cal.
 Elec.
 Code §13107(a)(2) and Cal.
-Admin.
-Code §20713(b)), or - no more than three words designating their elective office title and their principal profession, vocation, or occupation (Cal.
-Admin.
-Code §20712(d)).
+Code of Regulations §20713(b)), or

+• no more than three words designating their elective office title and their principal profession, vocation, or occupation (Cal.
+Code of Regulations §20712(d)).

-Candidates, excluding judges, who were appointed to fill a vacant office and hold office at the time of filing candidacy documents may choose to use one of the following:
+Candidates excluding judges who were appointed to fill a vacant office and hold office at the time of filing candidacy documents may choose to use one of the following:

 - The word "Appointed" and their full elective office title (Cal.
 Elec.
 Code §13107(a)(4) and Cal.
-Admin.
-Code §20715(b)), or - the unmodified words "Appointed Incumbent" if the candidate is filing for the same office they currently hold (Cal.
+Code of Regulations §20715(b)), or - the unmodified words "Appointed Incumbent" if the candidate is filing for the same office they currently hold (Cal.
 Elec.
 Code §13107(a)(4) and Cal.
-Admin.
-Code §20715(a)).
+Code of Regulations §20715(a)).

-Appendix G. Using the word "Retired"
+Appendix D. Using the word "Retired"

-California Administrative Code §20716(h) dictates that the word "retired" is generally limited for use by individuals who have permanently given up their chosen principal profession, vocation or occupation.
+California Code of Regulations §20716(h) dictates that the word "retired" is generally limited for use by individuals who have permanently given up their chosen principal profession, vocation or occupation.
 In evaluating use of the word "retired," the elections official will consider the following factors in making a determination: